Definition of Accounts Receivable – Debit or Credit

 Accounts Receivable in Debitor

-In olden times, the accounts receivables and payables are to be recorded manually and hence lots of paper work was involved in it.
+In olden times, the accounts receivables and payables were to be recorded manually; hence, lots of paperwork was involved.
 With the advancement of technology, all the transactions are to be recorded in the automated system, and this recording of transactions that are automatically processed in the system is called a concept of the debtor.
 For example, credit sales are recorded where the credit period is 15 days.
-If the amount is not received on the expiry of 15 days, then the system will automatically show that the credit period is expired.
+If the amount is not received on the expiry of 15 days, the system will automatically show that the credit period is expired.
 The amount is yet to be received, and if the amount is received, then the cash will increase, and debtors will decrease.
 Due to automation, the particular debtor’s account balance will automatically get nullified with the amount received.

 Journal Entries for Accounts Receivable